-As these past weeks have proven that humanity is both beautiful and fragile, we continue to pay close attention to the ever evolving COVID-19 pandemic.
+As 2021 continues to prove that humanity is both beautiful and fragile, we continue to pay close attention to the ever evolving COVID-19 pandemic.
 The safety of our volunteers, staff, and the children (and their families) we serve is our driving concern.
-Our team is following the guidance of the City of Norfolk, the Norfolk Juvenile and Domestic Relations Court, the Department of Criminal Justice Services, and the National CASA Association.
-We are also paying close attention to the Center of Disease Control and the World Health Organization.

-For 34 years, Norfolk’s Court Appointed Special Advocates have been by the side of hundreds of children, lending them their shoulders to lean on and their voice in the courtrooms.
+For 35 years, Norfolk’s Court Appointed Special Advocates have been by the side of thousands of children, lending them their shoulders to lean on and their voice in the courtrooms.
 This pandemic, this virus, cannot stop us from continuing our mission.
-Now, more than ever, we are committed to our CASA children’s best interest, and to supporting them in this time of uncertainty.
+Now, more than ever, we are committed to our CASA children’s best interest.

 We appreciate your ongoing support of our mission and the children that we serve.